DIY egg Decorations - Royal Talens

-DIY 1: Easter Wreath
+DIY 1: Doodles

 DIY 2: Kintsugi

+Kintsugi is the Japanese technique of repairing broken pottery with golden lacquer.
 Instead of hiding the cracks, it highlights them and makes them beautiful.
 Thankfully there is no need to break the eggs to get this effect!

 Simply paint the eggs black or white using our Indoor & Outdoor paint and let that dry for 30 minutes.
 Then use the Effect Liner to create the squiggly lines.
 You can hang the eggs so they can dry thoroughly without smudging the Effect Liner.
 And that’s it!